cjoshmartin-com/design-patterns-react/markdown.md

 <iframe width="100%" height="400" src="//jsfiddle.net/cjoshmartin/7j8nxod1/embedded/js,result/" allowpaymentrequest allowfullscreen="allowfullscreen" frameborder="0">

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain
 ---
 # what is a Prototype?

 * Creational Design Pattern

-* Prototupes is how Javscript achieves inheritance
+* Prototypes is how Javscript achieves inheritance

+* This Prototype modal allows to use the `new` keyword on our functions and classes
 ---
 # Immutability in Javascript